aws/aws-sdk-go-v2/README.md

 Check out the [Issues] and [Projects] for design and updates being made to the SDK.
 The v2 SDK requires a minimum version of `Go 1.13`.

 We'll be expanding out the [Issues] and [Projects] sections with additional changes to the SDK based on your feedback, and SDK's core's improvements.
-Check the the SDK's [CHANGE_LOG] for information about the latest updates to the SDK.
+Check the the SDK's [CHANGELOG] for information about the latest updates to the SDK.

 Jump To:
 * [Project Status](_#Project-Status_)